hfmark/tektonika_copyedit/README.md

 - convert .docx article file to latex
     - pandoc file.docx -f docx -t latex --wrap=none -s -o file_pandoc.tex

-- copy-paste bibliography into anystyle.io and output as bibtex, save as a .bib file
+- copy-paste bibliography from docx into anystyle.io (or run the anystyle gem locally if you're into that) and output as bibtex, save as a .bib file
     - [anystyle.io -> file_anystyle.bib]

 - fix anystyle bibtex file year fields and keys, make a new .bib file